elvynmarte/basiccrud-backend/README.md

 * For production deployment, ensure debug mode is disabled and use a proper WSGI server (like Gunicorn or uWSGI) instead of running python app.py directly.
 * Manage sensitive configurations (like database credentials) using environment variables.

-**🤝 Contributing**
-Contributions are always welcome!
-* Fork the repository.
-* Create a new branch (git checkout -b feature/my-feature).
-* Make your changes and commit them (git commit -m 'Add new feature').
-* Push to the branch (git push origin feature/my-feature).Open a Pull Request.